jundalisay/superb/content/en/research/hume/treatise/book-1/part-4/section-4b.md

-+++
+---
+heading: "Section 4b"
-title       = "Hume's Physics: Identity and Space for that Identity to Exist" description = "The material universe only has two principles=  space and identity" date        = "2021-12-16" image = "/covers/treatise.jpg" author      = "David Hume" linkTitle   = "Section 4b" linkb = "/research/hume/treatise/book-1/part-4/section-4" linkbtext = "Section 4" linkf = "/research/hume/treatise/book-1/part-4"
+title: "Hume's Physics: Identity and Space for that Identity to Exist"
-linkftext = "Index"
-+++
+weight: 12
+image: /covers/treatise.png
+description: "The material universe only has two principles: space and identity"
+author: David Hume
+icon: /icons/hume.png
+---

 ## Hume's Primary Qualities of the Material Universe: Space and Identity